facebookresearch/spdl/docs/source/migration/pytorch.rst

 We recommend to use :py:mod:`spdl.io` module for processing media data.
 It is designed for scaling througput and has small memory footprint.

-For more complete performance analysis on the SPDL-based pipelien, please refer to :py:mod:`multi_thread_preprocessing`.
+For more complete performance analysis on the SPDL-based pipeline, please refer to :py:mod:`multi_thread_preprocessing`.
 This example measures the pipeline with more processing and GPU data transfer.